Obsessive Compulsive Disorder (OCD) – Diagnosis, Symptoms, and Treatment

-Obsessive compulsive disorder (OCD) is a chronic psychiatric condition characterized by obsession, compulsion, or both.
-The condition typically affects individuals during childhood or adolescence and often continues until adulthood.
-Obsessions are characterized by intrusive thought or urges that lead to anxiety and distress.
+Obsessive-compulsive disorder (OCD) is a chronic psychiatric condition characterized by obsession, compulsion, or both.
+The disease typically affects individuals during childhood or adolescence and often continues until adulthood.
+Obsessions are characterized by intrusive thoughts or urges that lead to anxiety and distress.
 Compulsions are repetitive behaviors that the person feels compelled to accomplish according to set rules.

-Obsessive compulsive disorder is likely caused by genetic and environmental factors.
-Studies show that a network in the brain called the cortico-striato-thalamo-cortical circuit contributes to the pathogenesis of the disease.
+Genetic and environmental factors likely cause obsessive-compulsive disorder.
+Studies show that a network in the brain called the cortico-striato-thalamo-cortical circuit contributes to the disease’s pathogenesis.
 Other brain circuits are also likely involved.
-Patients with obsessive compulsive disorder often have family members that are also affected.
-The onset of disease is closely associated with environmental triggers such as stress and traumatic events.
+Patients with obsessive-compulsive disorder often have family members that are also affected.
+The onset of the disease is closely associated with environmental triggers such as stress and traumatic events.
 There is also evidence to suggest that stroke and traumatic brain injury can precipitate the onset of the condition.
-Lastly - fluctuations in hormones may contribute to the disease as premenstrual and postpartum women can develop new onset disease or exacerbations of disease during these time periods.
+Lastly - fluctuations in hormones may contribute to the disease as premenstrual and postpartum women can develop new-onset disease or disease exacerbations during these periods.

 OCD is frequently associated with other psychiatric disorders such as: